-Placing the military under civilian control, greater cooperation with the ICTY, and the fight against organized crime score the new union points with the West.span>12 May 2003span> BELGRADE, Serbia and Montenegro--The Supreme Defense Council of Serbia and Montenegro on 6 May made good on its promises of sweeping military reforms by placing the army under […]
+Placing the military under civilian control, greater cooperation with the ICTY, and the fight against organized crime score the new union points with the West.span>12 May 2003span> BELGRADE, Serbia and Montenegro–The Supreme Defense Council of Serbia and Montenegro on 6 May made good on its promises of sweeping military reforms by placing the army under the civilian control of the […]

 You have reached a premium content area of Transitions.
 To read this entire article please login if you are already a Transitions subscriber.